 Taste of the Wild Dog Food

-Taste of the Wild is a grain free pet food for dogs and cats.
-Most of the dog foods have a higher meat protein content than conventional dog foods but the price is less than some of the most expensive high protein brands such as Orijen.
+Taste of the Wild is a grain-free pet food for dogs and cats.
+Most of the dog foods have a higher meat protein content than conventional dog foods, but the price is less than some of the most expensive high protein brands such as Orijen.

-Taste of the Wild Recalls 2017
+Taste of the Wild Recalls 2019

-Taste of the Wild Dog Food Coupons 2017
+Taste of the Wild Dog Food Coupons 2019

 Taste of the Wild Reviews

-Other ingredients in the foods include peas and tomato pomace which are somewhat controversial.
-Taste of the Wild also includes various pre- and probiotics such as chicory root and some fermentation products that are usually added after cooking to help digestion.
-The foods also have chelated minerals which are easier for dogs to digest and which are usually found in better dog foods.
+Other ingredients in the foods include peas and tomato pomace, which are somewhat controversial.
+Taste of the Wild also includes various pre- and probiotics such as chicory root, as well as fermentation products that are usually added after cooking to help digestion.
+The foods also have chelated minerals, which help with digestion and are commonly found in high-quality foods.

-Taste of the Wild foods are AAFCO approved for various life stages as noted on their labels and on the web site.
+Taste of the Wild foods are AAFCO approved for various life stages as noted on their labels and on the website.

 “Ocean fish” is kind of a vague term but it often refers to Menhaden fish.
 The fish comes from different species and different areas at different times of the year and then processed for food.
 Ocean fish meal is a good source of omega-3 fatty acid and it has about 62 percent crude protein.